Henry Highland Garnet: Later life

 After the war in 1868, Garnet was appointed president of Avery College in Pittsburgh, Pennsylvania.
 Later he returned to New York City as a pastor at the Shiloh Presbyterian Church (formerly the First Colored Presbyterian Church, and now St. James Presbyterian Church in Harlem).

 He remained politically active upon his return to New York, and was known to provide support to the Cuban independence movement.
 In 1878, while living at 102 West 3rd Street, in a neighborhood often referred to as Little Africa, Garnet hosted a reception for Cuban revolutionary leader Antonio Maceo.

-His first wife Julia Williams died at their home in Allegheny City, Pennsylvania, on January 7, 1870.
+His first wife, Julia Williams, died at their home in Allegheny City, Pennsylvania, on January 7, 1870.
 In 1875, Garnet married Sarah Smith Tompkins, who was a New York teacher and school principal, suffragist, and community organizer.

 Ambassador to Liberia

-Garnet's last wish was to go, even for a few weeks, to Liberia, where his daughter Mary Garnet Barboza was, and to die there.
-He was appointed as the U.S. Minister (ambassador) to Liberia, where he arrived on December 28, 1881, and died February 13 of malaria.
+Garnet's last wish was to go, even for a few weeks, to Liberia, where his daughter Mary Garnet Barboza resided, and to die there.
+He was appointed as the U.S. Minister (ambassador) to Liberia, where he arrived on December 28, 1881, and died the following February 13 of malaria.
 Garnet was given a state funeral by the Liberian government.
 As described by Alexander Crummell:

 He was buried at Palm Grove Cemetery in Monrovia.

 Frederick Douglass, who had not been on speaking terms with Garnet for many years because of their differences, still mourned Garnet's passing and noted his achievements.

+Personal life

+In 1841, Garnet married Julia Ward Williams, whom he had met as a fellow student at the Noyes Academy.
+She had also completed her education at the Oneida Institute.
+Together they had three children, only one of whom survived to adulthood.
+Their adopted daughter, Stella, died of yellow fever in Jamaica and was buried there.
+The rest, while sickened, boarded a ship for America.